-- Police Department The proposed budget maintains sworn headcount and includes additional classes to offset anticipated attrition.
-The FY2022 budget increases Supervisory headcount and Intelligence Unit staff for the Body Worn Camera program. - Sheriff's Department The proposed budget funds two classes of up to 40 correction officers.
-While the inmate population is decreasing, hiring is needed to keep pace with attrition. - Probation Department The proposed budget anticipates the hiring of a new class of Probation Officers and staff for the Juvenile Detention Center. - Traffic & Parking Violations Agency The proposed budget contemplates new revenue from the transfer of trucking violation cases from District Court to TPVA.
+- Police Department The NIFA Approved budget maintains sworn headcount and includes additional classes to offset anticipated attrition.
+The FY2022 budget increases Supervisory headcount and Intelligence Unit staff for the Body Worn Camera program. - Sheriff's Department The NIFA Approved budget funds two classes of up to 40 correction officers.
+While the inmate population is decreasing, hiring is needed to keep pace with attrition. - Probation Department The NIFA Approved budget anticipates the hiring of a new class of Probation Officers and staff for the Juvenile Detention Center. - Traffic & Parking Violations Agency The NIFA Approved budget contemplates new revenue from the transfer of trucking violation cases from District Court to TPVA.

-• Fire Marshall - The proposed budget hires Fire Communication Operators to intake and dispatch calls to the Fire service, hiring Fire Marshal Trainees to review and inspect commercial and multi-dwelling residences for code compliance.
+• Fire Marshall - The NIFA Approved budget hires Fire Communication Operators to intake and dispatch calls to the Fire service, hiring Fire Marshal Trainees to review and inspect commercial and multi-dwelling residences for code compliance.